 Black Garden was a project that I got involved with upon invite from the extremely talented Matt Cerbin.
 Matt composed, recorded and produced all of the music, played all of the instruments (besides drums) and provided the vocals as well.
 Predominantly instrumental, it featured a somewhat compressed techno-style mix and I would classify it as 'Symphonic Goth Metal.'
 Below are my favorite tracks from the 11-song project.
 Segments from these songs were featured on the soundtrack for the television mini-series Phantom of the City.
 Matt and I then went on to form the Deaf Symphony project seen/heard above.

 The following commercially-released songs come from the variety of artists that I recorded and played live with over the years.
-These are just some of my favorites that I wanted to share from the hundreds of recording artist sessions that I played on over the years.
+These are just some of my favorites that I wanted to share from the hundreds of recording artist sessions that I played on over the years in addition to my daily session work. (from the songs that I actually have possession of, as much of the music that I recorded on I never obtained copies of).
+Some of these copies were taken from cassette tapes (the only copy I had of some recordings) so I apologize if the quality is lacking in some places.

 Songs 1 & 2 are songs that I did sessions for, feature singer Johnny Edwards who is an amazing talent.
 Johnny sang with Montrose, King Kobra, and Buster Brown.
 Johnny also took over for Lou Gramm after he left the band Foreigner and can be heard on the album Unusual Heat, which was an amazing album.
 He left Foreigner after a couple of years to raise a family when the grunge music scene sidetracked the new Foreigner.